 The location of residences and stores had been selected for a walking, streetcar, and animal-pulled wagon based transportation system.
 For rural residents that had to travel many miles to the nearest store, they would only make infrequent trips to the store, picking up a large amount of provisions, etc. on each trip.
 Bicycles were not suited for carrying such large quantities of goods.

-Another problem with women bicycling was self inflicted.
+For women riding bicycles there was a clothing problem.
 The social tradition (the Victorian dress code) did not permit women to show their legs in public, even if covered by pants and stockings.
-Thus men outnumbered women bicyclists by perhaps two to one.
-The main bicycle organization was aptly named the "League of American Wheelmen".
+This deterred them from riding bicycle, especially since in the early days of bicycling all bicycles were men's bicycles.
+The main bicycle organization in the U.S. was aptly named the "League of American Wheelmen".
 By 1900, it had become acceptable for more daring women to ride bicycles in bloomers (puffed out pants that were almost twice the diameter of ones legs at the knees).
 Only a few dared to ride in regular pants.
 Prior to 1900, some women had been stopped by police for bicycling in pants (instead of dresses).
-Thus the social mores in that era were a severe impediment for women cyclists but just as the situation was improving the golden age of bicycling came to an end.
+Thus the social mores in that era were a severe impediment for women cyclists but just as this situation was improving for women, the golden age of bicycling came to an end.

 There were hundreds of companies making bicycles in the 1890s and some were large enough to mass produced bicycles.
 With so many companies making bicycles (and many going out of business near the end of the "golden age") spare parts for some bicycles were likely difficult or impossible to obtain.